-This RFP does not, by itself, obligate the state.
-The state's obligation will commence when the contract is approved by the Commissioner of the Department of Public Safety, or the Commissioner's designee.
-Upon written notice to the contractor, the state may set a different starting date for the contract.
-The state will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the state.
+This RFP does not, by itself, obligate the Trust.
+The Trust's obligation will commence when the contract is approved by the Trust.
+Upon written notice to the contractor, the Trust may set a different starting date for the contract.
+The Trust will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the Trust.